Toki Tori 2 is a beguiling game. Underneath an abundantly cutesy exterior lies what soon emerges to be an increasingly tricky puzzle-platformer.

 Without any text-based aid, your precarious adventure through the Dutch developer’s intricately-crafted expanse will often prove itself to be a mind-wracking struggle.
 There’s a somewhat overwhelming expanse to explore, and such a key design choice results in what initially becomes a cautious-and-yet-curious experience.

 With no indication as to where you must go or what you must do, players will at first nervously become accustomed to the actions available to the game’s central character, an adorable yellow chicken.

-You have just two abilities at your disposal – whistling and stomping – and it is through experimentation that you’ll discover how each allow you to interact with your surrounding environment, and the creatures that inhabit it.
-For instance, block-carrying crabs can be summoned towards you with a whistle, or moved away from you with a stomp.
+You have just two abilities at your disposal – whistling and stomping – and it is through experimentation that you’ll discover how each allows you to interact with your surrounding environment and the creatures that inhabit it.
+For instance, block-carrying crabs can be summoned towards you with a whistle or moved away from you with a stomp.

 Whistling particular note patterns opens up the opportunity to access further abilities, such as restarting from your most recent checkpoint, taking in-game screenshots, locating nearby collectables, and, much later, to fly around the world map.

 Whilst your exploration is never guided, Two Tribes have carefully structured the game so that, through your own discovery, you learn along the way.
 Basic mechanics are introduced during the opening level, such as frogs that burp bubbles once they’ve munch a purple critter or birds that return anything they can get their claws onto their nest.
 Yet beyond this the difficulty soon begins to step up, interweaving such elements into far more complex puzzles for you to conquer.